SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Initialization.md

 if let giraffe = someCreature {
     print("An animal was initialized with a species of \(giraffe.species)") }
-// 打印 "An animal was initialized with a species of Giraffe"
+// 打印 "An animal was initialized with a species of Giraffe"。
 ```

 <!--